 The future?
 "I'm 64, and I'm working harder than I have for 20 years.
 Over the next three years I'm going to put on or supervise 25 productions.
 I've been in this business a long time, and I'm still here."

-Playbill.com shares photos from Mackintosh's personal collection:
+Playbill.com shares rare Mackintosh photos from his personal collection: